cloudmaker97/Logic-World-Egg/README.md

 1. **Import the Egg**
     - Download the egg configuration file
-    - Import it into your Pterodactyl Panel
+    - Import it into your Pelican Panel

 2. **Create a New Server**
     - Select the Logic World egg